cosmos/cosmos/README.md

 eventually commit just one value.
 Any malicious attempt to cause more than one value to be committed can be identified.
 First, a PreCommit for a block must come with justification, in the form of a Polka for that block.
-If the validator has already PreCommit a block at round R_1, we say they are "locked" on that block, and the Polka used to justify the new PreCommit at round R_2 must come in a round R_polka where `R_1 < R_polka <= R_2`.
+If the validator has already PreCommit a block at round `R_1`, we say they are "locked" on that block, and the Polka used to justify the new PreCommit at round `R_2` must come in a round `R_polka` where `R_1 < R_polka <= R_2`.
 Second, validators must Propose and/or PreVote the block they are "locked" on.
 Together, these conditions ensure that a validator does not PreCommit without sufficient evidence, and that validators which have already PreCommit cannot contribute to evidence to PreCommit something else.
 This ensures both safety and liveness of the consensus algorithm.

-The full details of the protocol are described [here](https://github.com/tendermint/tmsp).

 Tendermint’s security derives simultaneously from its use of optimal Byzantine fault-tolerance and the locking mechanism.
 The former ensures that ⅓ or more validators must be Byzantine to cause a violation of safety, where more than two values are committed.
-The latter ensures that, if ever any set of validators attempts, or even succeeds, in violating safety , they can be identified by the protocol.
+The latter ensures that, if ever any set of validators attempts, or even succeeds, in violating safety, they can be identified by the protocol.
 This includes both voting for conflicting blocks and broadcasting unjustified votes.